-You can cancel your registration for a lecture examination in TUGRAZonline up to 48 hours before the examination, whereby the deadline is extended by 24 hours on Saturdays, Sundays and public holidays.
+You can cancel your registration for a lecture examination in TUGRAZonline up to 48 hours before the examination, whereby the deadline is extended by weekends and public holidays.
 You do not have to state a reason.
 Please note that if you fail to show up for an examination without cancelling, the examiner can block you from taking the examination for eight weeks or at the next examination date.
 If you can provide a credible important reason for missing the examination (e.g. a doctor's letter), this block will be lifted.